-It is the average of all the instantaneous values of an A.C (alternating current) and alternating voltages over 1 full cycle.
+It is the average of all the instantaneous values of an AC (alternating current) and alternating voltages over 1 full cycle.
 The +ve half cycle will be exactly equal to the -ve half cycle in symmetrical waves like voltage or sinusoidal current waveform.
 Therefore, the average value of a complete cycle will always be 0.
-The work is done by both, + ve and -ve cycle.
+The work is done by both the + ve and -ve cycles.
 Therefore, the average value is calculated without taking its sign into consideration.
 Therefore, the only +ve half cycle is taken into consideration in determining the average value of alternating quantities (sinusoidal waves).

 The cycle of a periodic function is continuously repeated, irrespective of its shape.
 For example, sinusoidal function.
 The average value of such periodic function is determined by:

 Split the base of 1 alternation into ‘n’ equal parts.
-Let i1, i2,....., in are the ordinates of ‘n’ equal parts then,
+Let i1, i2,…., in be the ordinates of ‘n’ equal parts, then,

-Hence, the virtual or effective value of an alternating voltage or current is equal to the square root of the mean or average of the squares of the successive ordinates.
-Therefore, it is termed as the root mean square or RMS value.
+The virtual or effective value of an alternating voltage or current is equal to the square root of the mean or average of the squares of the successive ordinates.
+Therefore, it is termed the root mean square or RMS value.

 The effective or RMS (root mean square) value over a time period (T) of an alternating quantity is determined by: